privacyidea/simplesamlphp-module-privacyidea/docs/privacyidea.md

          * Custom hint for the OTP field.
          */
         'otpFieldHint' => 'OTP',

         /**
-         * Enable this if a token should be enrolled for users that do not have one.
-         * The value has to be 'true' or 'false'.
-         * Possible token types are 'hotp', 'totp' or 'u2f'
-         * Optional.
-         *
-         * NOTE: Up from privacyIDEA v3.8.1, we recommend using the 'enroll via challenge'
-         * policy instead of this feature.
-         */
-        'doEnrollToken' => 'false',
-        'tokenType' => 'totp',

-        /**
          * Other authproc filters can disable this filter.